Trendyol/Jdempotent/README.md

 ### Performance

-As it is shown in the following image, the most cpu consuming part of jdempotent is getting a redis connection so we don't need to worry performance related issues.
+As it is shown in the following image, the most cpu consuming part of Jdempotent is getting a Redis connection so we don't need to worry performance related issues.

 <p align="center">
   <img src="examples/cpu-profiling.png">